PRISM-$\Delta$: Differential Subspace Steering for Prompt Highlighting in Large Language Models: Evaluation metrics

 \section{Evaluation metrics}

 We provide formal definitions of all evaluation metrics used in the three benchmarks.

 \paragraph{BiasBios.} \begin{itemize}[noitemsep,topsep=2pt,leftmargin=1em] \item \textbf{Top-1 Accuracy.} The generated text is parsed for an occupation label.
 If the predicted occupation matches the ground-truth target, the sample is correct.
-Accuracy is the fraction of correct predictions over the test set. \item \textbf{Fluency.} Defined as the mean token-level log-probability of the generated text:
+Accuracy is the fraction of correct predictions over the test set. \item \textbf{Fluency.} Defined as the weighted n-gram entropy of the generated text:

-where $T$ is the number of generated tokens.
-Higher values indicate more fluent, confident generation. \item \textbf{Consistency.} The cosine similarity between the mean hidden state of the generated text and the mean hidden state of the input context, averaged over all samples.
-This measures whether the generation stays semantically aligned with the input. \end{itemize}
+where $p_n(g)$ is the empirical distribution of $n$-grams.
+Higher values indicate greater n-gram diversity and better fluency. \item \textbf{Consistency.} The cosine similarity between the TF--IDF vector of the generated text and the mean TF--IDF vector of reference biographies for the target occupation, averaged over all samples. \end{itemize}

 \paragraph{CounterFact.} \begin{itemize}[noitemsep,topsep=2pt,leftmargin=1em] \item \textbf{Efficacy Score.} The probability that the model assigns higher likelihood to the target answer than to the original (pre-edit) answer: